kalkyl/st7735-embassy/examples/README.md

 ```
 ## Configuration pins for nRF52840 DK

-The pin configuration is currently made for <? the Boss>.
-If you want to try that on nRF52840 DK, use the following configuration.
+The pin configuration is currently made for a custom PCB.
+If you want to try it on nRF52840 DK, you can use the following configuration:

 ### Code to change:
 ```rust=